empicano/aiomqtt/docs/connecting-to-the-broker.md

 asyncio.run(main())
 ```

 The connection to the broker is managed by the `Client` context manager.
-Context managers handle all connection and disconnection logic for you. asyncio-mqtt doesn't support manual calls to `connect` and `disconnect`.
+Context managers handle all connection and disconnection logic for you. aiomqtt doesn't support manual connect and disconnect calls.

 ```{tip}
 The above example uses the public [mosquitto test broker](https://test.mosquitto.org/).
 You can connect to this broker without any credentials.
 Please use the mosquitto test broker in issues or discussions (if possible) to make it easier for others to run your code.